ravi-mahto/Airline-Passenger-Satisfaction/README.md

 The objective or goal of this project is to guide an airlines company to determine the important factors that influences the customer or passenger satisfaction.
 Customer satisfaction plays a major role in affecting the business of a company therefore analysing and improving the factors that are closely related to customer satisfaction is important for the growth and reputation of a company.

 ## Model Selection
-For making the model in this data set, I will trying use several classification models namely Logistic Regression, Decision Tree Classifier, Random Forest Classifier and Gradient Boosting Classifier.
+For making the model in this data set, I will trying use several classification models namely Logistic Regression, Decision Tree Classifier, Random Forest Classifier and k nearest neighbor classifier.

 ## Model Evaluation
 Finally, I retrain the chosen model on 70% of the data set (Training Sets), and then evaluate the predictions on 30% of the remaining data set (Test Set).
 The final evaluation of model performance gives a AUC of 0.959 and F1 score: 0.955.